Passionate, role-models, future leaders

 School Council Vision

-We feel very privileged to have been chosen by our classmates to represent them as School Councillors for 2019-2020.
-Our vision this year is to be the voice of the children and work with the teachers and SLT on projects and ideas to help Dane Royd to continue being the best it can be!
+Our vision this year is to be the voice of the children and work with the teachers and SLT on projects and ideas to help Dane Royd to continue being the best it can be and to support each other to keep safe and follow the special rules that have been put in place by all our teachers.

 We aim to get things done to make our school better.